TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 -----------------------------------------------------------------------------------------------
 --- TROUBLESHOOTING ---------------------------------------------------------------------------

-If Control Bar Pro does not look correct, then game has modified files that are loaded instead of the files provided by this addon.
+# If Control Bar Pro does not look correct, then game has modified files that are loaded
+  instead of the files provided by this addon.
 In that case, other modified files must be deleted.

-NOTE: Game files outside of .big files are loaded before any files in .big files.
+# NOTE: Game files outside of .BIG files are loaded before any files in .BIG files.
-And .big files with names in less alphabetical order are loaded before .big files with names in greater alphabetical order.
+  And .big files with names in less alphabetical order are loaded before .BIG files with names in greater alphabetical order.

-If original control bar textures are shown, then likely game has modified INI and/or WND files somewhere that break the install of this addon.
+# If original control bar textures are shown, then likely game has modified .INI and/or .WND
+  files somewhere that break the install of this addon.
 See list above which files must not be changed by other game modifications.

-If texts in menus are very small, then Data\Language\HeaderTemplate.ini is modified somewhere.
+# If texts in menus are very small, then Data\Language\HeaderTemplate.ini is modified
+  somewhere.

-If you are unsure how to fix the modifications you have applied to the game, then uninstall Generals Zero Hour, delete all remaining files in the game install direct directory, reinstall Generals Zero Hour, (Run GenPatcher once), install GenTool, install Control Bar Pro.
+# If you are unsure how to fix the modifications you have applied to the game,
+  then uninstall Generals Zero Hour, delete all remaining files in the game install directory, reinstall Generals Zero Hour, (Run GenPatcher), install GenTool, install Control Bar Pro.

 -----------------------------------------------------------------------------------------------